reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 First, we define the considered rock domain by setting coordinates of its left and right boundaries to 0.0 m and 100.0 m, respectively.
 The number of cells and steps in time are both set to 100.
-The reactive transport modelling procedure assumes a constant fluid velocity of *v* = 1 m/day (1.16 · |10e-5|
+The reactive transport modeling procedure assumes a constant fluid velocity of *v* = 1 m/day (1.16 · |10e-5|
 m/s) and the same diffusion coefficient *D* = |10e-9| |m2|/s for all fluid
 species.
 The size of the time-step is set to be half of the day.
 As highlighted